-Success requires a tremendous amount of time, effort, persistence, learning and sacrifice
+Success requires a tremendous amount of time, effort, persistence, learning, and sacrifice

 We sometimes don’t quite realize that as we make our big plans for the next year or two.
 We think everything will go as well and as fast as we planned it in our heads.
 But it doesn’t always go that way, does it?

-There’s all sorts of challenges and changes you have no idea are even coming.
+There are all sorts of challenges and changes you have no idea are even coming.

-This is the planning fallacy, where we think we have all the information we need, all the angles covered and that our plan is failure-proof.
+This is the planning fallacy, where we think we have all the information we need, all the angles covered, and that our plan is failure-proof.
 But we don’t have all the information, we just think we do.